lguzzi/CA-parameter-tuning/README.md

 cd input
 . generate_input
 ```
-For other workflows and Phase-2, copy the file(s) produced in step 2 of the workflow to the `input` folder.
+For other workflows and Phase-2, copy the `root` file(s) produced in step 2 of the workflow to the `input` folder.
 ## Running Multi-Objective Particle Swarm Optimization (MOPSO)
 You can run the whole thing with `python optimize.py` and the following options:
 - `-p2`: run the optimization with Phase-2 configuration (Phase-2 input is required)